Pizza20/Ry-operating-system-For-C-drive/README.md

 must be installed to C drive to function and sent to desktop

-if you dont now how I have very detailed instructions down below
+if you dont now how I have very detailed instructions down below with 7 simple steps

 =============================================================================================================================